tysonhunsberger-byte/ambiance/README.md

    The command serves the bundled `noisetown_ADV_CHORD_PATCHED_v4g1_applyfix.html` interface at `http://127.0.0.1:8000/`.
-The UI exposes controls for checking Modalys and Praat installers, triggering extractions, and rendering ambience layers through the Python audio engine.
+The UI exposes controls for checking Modalys and Praat installers, triggering extractions, launching any executable that you point to (including the extracted Modalys/Praat binaries), and rendering ambience layers through the Python audio engine.
 If you place a different HTML interface on disk, pass its path via `--ui`.

 4. Provide a JSON configuration to customize the engine: